-Cow’s milk protein allergy and lactose intolerance are not the same.
+Cow’s milk protein allergy (CMPA) and lactose intolerance have similar indicators but are not the same condition.

-In the case of lactose intolerance, the digestive system can’t fully break down and digest this milk sugar because it doesn’t make enough of the lactase enzyme.
-Instead of being broken down and absorbed, the lactose travels intact to the large bowel to be gobbled up by bacteria that live in the gut.
+In the case of lactose intolerance, the digestive system can’t fully break down and digest the milk sugar because it doesn’t make enough of the lactase enzyme.
+Instead of getting broken down and absorbed, the lactose travels intact to the large bowel to be gobbled up by bacteria that live in the gut.
 This can cause gas to build up in the gut and other digestive issues, and ultimately lead to gassiness and stool issues.

-It's important to note that cow’s milk protein allergy tends to affect younger children under the age of 3 years.
+It's important to note that cow’s milk protein allergy tends to affect younger children under three.
 Most will grow out of this food allergy as they get older, often by the time they start school.

-CMPA and lactose intolerance in babies can share some of the same signs and symptoms, including feeding and bowel problems such as:
+CMPA and lactose intolerance in babies can share some of the same indicators, including:

 - Bloated tummy